MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWebRef.AboutSaveAsWebPageAPI.md

 ## Use the API command-line interface

-You can use the command-line interface to call the SaveAsWeb add-on from an executable or from code that is running in the Visio process.
+Use the command-line interface to call the SaveAsWeb add-on from an executable or from code that is running in the Visio process.
 Additionally, you can create formulas in the ShapeSheet window that launch the SaveAsWeb add-on without writing any code.
 For information about using the command-line interface to run the SaveAsWeb add-on, see [Running Save as Web Page from the command line](Visio.VisSaveAsWebRef.RunSaveAsWebPageFromCommandLine.md).

 Whether you run the Save as Web Page feature from the user interface, from code, or from the command-line interface, the Save as Web Page feature stores selected customized webpage settings in the registry.
 This data is persisted between instances of Visio and enables users to manage default values for their own projects.